Q:

 A:

-in industrial production, acetone and butanone are often used as solvents.
-Because of its high boiling point and low viscosity, acetone is often used as an organic solvent and cleaning agent.
-Because of its longer carbon chain, butanone has stronger decolorization ability and is often used as an organic solvent and dehydrating agent.
+in manufacturing production, acetone and butanone are often applied as solvents.
+For instance due to its high boiling point and low viscosity, acetone is often applied as an organic solvent-based products and cleaning agent. due to its longer carbon chain, butanone has stronger decolorization ability and is often applied as an organic solvent-based products and dehydrating agent.
+But In my experience,

 Question 1: Why does butanone have a higher boiling point than acetone?